-I am slightly biased being a big fan of Simon Rogan.
-In the unlikely event, my bank balance reaches three figures, I will visit one of his Michelin starred establishments.
-In the meantime, thankfully Mr Cooper’s provided an affordable approach to fine dining.
+I was greatly looking forward to Mr Cooper’s Home & Garden restaurant, being a long-time fan boy of Simon Rogan.
+In the unlikely event, my bank balance reaches even just three figures, I will visit one of his Michelin starred establishments In the meantime, thankfully Mr Cooper’s provided an affordable approach to fine dining.

 The starters were reasonably priced for food of this quality, ranging from £4 to £8.50.
 Unusual touches on classic flavour combinations were the pleasing hallmark of the menu.
 The deep-fried prawns, mango and chorizo marmalade, were succulent and delicious.
 The corned bread, chicken livers with mango chutney and watercress, were simple but scrumptious.

 Mr Cooper’s is an excellent choice for pescatarians, with lovely fish and vegetation options.
 The mussel, monkfish and potato romesco let the quality of the ingredients shine through, as did the halibut baked in a cabbage leaf, with broad beans and Vin Blanc.
 Both were presented beautifully, pairing perfectly with the not outrageously priced Chilean Sauvignon Blanc.
 The side order of deep fried pickles was staggeringly moreish – so good they can’t have been legal.

 Desserts at Mr Cooper’s restaurant sounded interesting but were not the highlight.
 White chocolate cake with pineapple cardamom compote had all my favourite flavours together in one place.
 It should have been memorable, but was a little dry.
 The peanut parfait with marinated strawberries and sweet cucumber syrup didn’t inspire, but credit for providing such quirky options.
 I doubt even Nigella Lawson won’t be bothered to whip up cucumber and peanut deserts after work.